-You’ve rounded up all the contacts you need, you made a list of all the online solutions you need to research to take your event online, and you’ve checked with multiple team members on how to go forward.
-But what if you forgot to include a crucial aspect within your virtual event planning checklist?
+You’ve rounded up all the contacts you need, made a list of online event solutions to research, and you’ve checked with multiple team members on how to go forward.
+But what if you forgot to include a crucial aspect on your virtual event checklist?

-Like you, many event organizers have been feeling these concerns whilst going through the process of turning their in-person events virtual.
+Many event organizers shared these concerns while going through the process of planning a virtual event.
 We received a surprising amount of requests from event organizers for a detailed list of things to do to prepare for the transition.
-They didn’t want to miss a single important factor in the new virtual event planning process.
-Most of these organizers had never organized a virtual event before and they wanted to make sure that their event would be as successful as an in-person event.
+Most of these organizers had never organized a virtual event before and they didn’t want to miss a single important factor in the new virtual event planning process.
+We’ve created this virtual event planning checklist so they can make sure that their event is just as successful as an in-person event.

-Fortunately, throughout the past month, Whova has worked with over 100 virtual events of various types and accumulated a lot of experience.
-We contacted the organizers of all the different types of events to ask for their successful experiences and lessons learned.
-With all this information, we were able to compile a comprehensive list of 45 items that cover the details of organizing a virtual event of any type.
+Fortunately, throughout the past several months, Whova has worked with over 3000 virtual events of various types and accumulated a lot of experience.
+We’ve also contacted the organizers of all different types of events to ask for the lessons they’ve learned.
+With all this information, we were able to compile a comprehensive list of 57 items that cover the details of organizing a virtual event of any type.

 Structure of the checklist

-We divided the checklist into 3 major sections:
+We divided the virtual conference checklist into 3 major sections:

 - Before the event